- Per-user services are created at logon and managed from Registry templates.

 Restart-Service -Name Wecsvc

-To modify the Boot from the next startup: Set-Service -StartupType.
+To modify the startup type : Set-Service -StartupType.
 Typical values: Automatic, AutomaticDelayedStart, Manual, Disabled.
-Use it together with Stop-Service if you want to stop and block at the same time..
+Use this in conjunction with Stop-Service if you want to stop and block the system simultaneously.

 # Deshabilitar para el siguiente arranque